Improved object recognition using neural networks trained to mimic the brain's statistical properties: Results

 \subsection{Similar Results are Obtained with the Larger VGG-16 Network}

-All of the above experiments were obtained on the relatively small CORNet-Z network.
-This led us to wonder whether monkey V1 data could serve as a similarly effective teacher for deeper neural networks with higher baseline performance.
-To answer this question, we repeated our above experiments, but using the VGG-16 architecture \cite{VGG16} in place of CORNet-Z. We applied the monkey V1 representational similarity cost at the third convolutional layer of the VGG-16 (see Methods).
-We found that, with the VGG-16 architecture, the monkey V1 teacher signal improves categorization performance, increases robustness to corrupted labels in the training set, and reduces generalization error, similar to what was observed with the smaller CORnet-Z architecture (Fig. 7).
+All of the above experiments were run with the relatively small CORNet-Z network.
+This led us to wonder whether monkey V1 data could serve as a similarly effective teacher for deeper neural networks that achieve higher baseline performance.
+To answer this question, we repeated our above experiments with the VGG-16 architecture \cite{VGG16} instead of CORNet-Z. We applied the monkey V1 representational similarity cost at the third convolutional layer of the VGG-16 (see Methods).
+We found that, with the VGG-16 architecture, the monkey V1 teacher signal improves categorization performance, increases robustness to corrupted labels in the training set, and reduces generalization error, similar to what was observed with the smaller CORNet-Z architecture (Fig. 7).